The WatchGuard Endpoint Security portfolio includes these products and modules:

 You can activate licenses on the Activate Licenses page on the WatchGuard portal.
 For more information, see Activate an Endpoint Security License.

-After you activate an endpoint security product license, from Support Center, on the Endpoint Security page, you can see the activated endpoint licenses for your account.
-Select WatchGuard EPP, WatchGuard EDR or WatchGuard EPDR and then click the name of a license to see the details and history of that license.
+After you activate an endpoint security product or module license, from Support Center, on the Endpoint Security page, you can see the activated licenses for your account.
+Select WatchGuard EPP, WatchGuard EDR, or WatchGuard EPDR, and then click the name of a license to see the details and history of that license.
+Select the product and modules, and then click the name of a license to see the details and history of that license.

 Licenses work differently for WatchGuard Cloud Subscriber and Service Provider accounts.

 Subscriber accounts can have only one endpoint security product license.
 When a Subscriber account activates a new license key for an endpoint security product, it modifies the current active endpoint security product license.
 You can use a new license to add additional endpoints to, or extend the expiration date of, your existing license.

 Service Providers can have many endpoint security product licenses.
 When a Service Provider activates a new license key, they can modify an active license or add a new, separate license.
 After activation, the endpoint licenses appear in the Service Provider inventory in WatchGuard Cloud.

 To access endpoint security modules, you must have an existing license for an endpoint security product (e.g., WatchGuard EPP, EDR, or EPDR).
 Available endpoint security modules depend on your endpoint security product.